Creams-Quad/bounty-back/README.md

         "karma":100
       }
   - DELETE
-    - description: delete a comment from comments table on an given id
+    - description: Delete a comment from comments table on an given id
     - status code:(204)
     - no JSON input